 Looking at our different support channel trends can give us an idea if self-service success is moving in the right direction.
 We can look at the number of cases coming into the contact center and traffic and content consumption increases to the support site, and somewhat confidently assume that customers are being more successful at self-serving.
 But that does not give us a reliable and quantifiable view of case deflection, how they were deflected, and more importantly, how much money was saved.

 Historically, confirmed signals have been the only way for support organizations to reliably measure case deflection.
-And the only confirmed signal that was available to them was a post session survey or automated question confirming resolution via self-help.
+And the only confirmed signal that was available to them was a post-session survey or automated question confirming resolution via self-help.
 But who answers those?
 (Hint: very, very few customers)

-A customer landing on the contact us form or starting to create a support ticket page indicates an intent to escalate an issue and create a case.
+A customer landing on the request form or starting to create a support ticket page indicates an intent to escalate an issue and create a case.
 One of the ways companies can control and increase those explicit deflections is by providing relevant content recommendations on the case creation page, based on the customer’s intent and context.

-$1,500,000 per month.
 This is how much Tableau Software saved after using Coveo to power their self-service portal and deflecting cases from their contact center.

 Fuze managed to boost case deflection by implementing a KCS aligned technology to help guide the creation of useful content.
 And you can too!
 Find out how they did it: Connecting Disparate Data for KCS at Fuze.